prawnzyy/tp/docs/DeveloperGuide.md

    steps start.
 This however is unrealistic as no recipe would require no ingredients to make.
 We plan to add a sanity check to ensure that at least one ingredient is inserted into the recipe.

-3. As a continuation from enhancement 2, addrecipe is also able to not have any steps to make.
+3. As a continuation from enhancement 2, addrecipe is also able to execute successfully without inputting any steps.
 We plan to make it such that users have to input at least one step.

-4. When add ingredients to a recipe during the addrecipe command, there is no check to ensure that only one ingredient is being inputted at any point in time.
+4. When adding ingredients to a recipe during the addrecipe command, there is no check to ensure that only one ingredient is being inputted at any point in time.
 As such, inputs such as `flour 100g milk 100g` would be parsed as `name: flour 100g milk`, `quantity: 100` `unit: g`.
 We plan to add a check that would ensure only one ingredient can be inputted at one time.
    So `flour 100g` would work but `flour 100g milk 100g` would return an error message.